telekom/LibNbiot/examples/arduino/README.md

 ##### ArduinoMegaExample
 Connect the UART TX/RX pins of a compatible NB-IoT modem to the UART RX/TX (19,18) pins of the Arduino Mega.
 ##### Tuino096Example
 On the Tuino096 Board the appropriate pins of the Modem are already connected to the µC.
+Please make sure that you configure your modem correctly and try to attach it to the network before running the example.

 In addition the modem has to be equipped with a **SIM card** which is registered for the **Telekom Cloud of Things**.